Last tax year, HMRC received a record £5.4 billion in Inheritance Tax (IHT) receipts which is anticipated to rise to an

 Making sure that your estate is in order and that those you love will be well looked after can bring peace of mind and certainty.

 This guide was written by Peter Blant, an Independent Financial Advisor at Milestone Financial Planning.
 It is for guidance only and is not financial advice.
-Contact us on 01246 903 053 for a free, confidential consultation to assess your individual circumstances.
+Contact us on 01246 903 053 for a no cost, confidential consultation to assess your individual circumstances.